dgaydukov/cert-aws/sa/README.md

 * use kinesis sdk and try java data streaming.
 In all example firehose consume data from data streams, but can we directly send dota to it without data streams?
 * solve final test for saa
 * add logic to `sa/cloudformation/custom-resource/handler.yml` to update `ResponseURL` (pre-sign s3 url)
+* add resource handler to validate ACM Certificate, so you can automate `sa/cloudformation/elb-asg-route53-acm.yml` template, no more need to manually update route53 record